fulldecent/open-location-code-wiki/Home.md

 The first four digits of the code are termed the area code, the remaining digits the local code.
 When displaying a full code, the local code part should be bolded to make this distinction plain: 796R**WF8Q+WF**

-When displaying the local code on it's own or in combination with a locality, this is not necessary: WF8Q+WF Praia, Cape Verde
+When displaying the local code on its own or in combination with a locality, this is not necessary: WF8Q+WF Praia, Cape Verde

 ## Supporting plus codes in your app or site